PaperPrototype/Intro-Coding-and-Computers/Week 0 - Fundamentals/Lecture/english.md

 We call these groups of code "functions", because a *function* implements "functionality".

 Functions take an input and then do something with it.

-The `print` functions takes in input through the parenthesis `()`.
-Then in the parenthesis it takes in two words "Hello world".
+The `print` functions gets input through the parenthesis `()`.
+In the parenthesis we put two words "Hello world".

 Why do we have the quotation marks `"`?